-Report Title: Pre Audited Statement of Accounts 2021/22
+Report Title: Approval of the Financial Statements for 2021/22

 Name of Committee: Audit and Ethics Committee

-Date of Meeting: 28 July 2022
+Date of Meeting: 1 December 2022

 Report Director: Chief Financial Officer

 Portfolio: Finance, Performance, Legal and Governance

-Ward Relevance: All
+Ward Relevance: All wards

-Prior Consultation: N/A
+Prior Consultation: None

-Contact Officer: Jon Illingworth, Chief Officer Finance and Performance jon.illingworth@rugby.gov.uk, 01788 533 410
+Contact Officer: Jon Illingworth Section 151 and Chief Financial Officer01788 533410; jon.illingworth@rugby.gov.uk

 Public or Private: Public

-Report Subject to Call-In: No
+Report Subject to Call-In: Yes

 Report En-Bloc: No

-Forward Plan: No
+Forward Plan: Yes

 Corporate Priorities: (C) Climate (E) Economy (HC) Health and Communities (O) Organisation This report relates to the following priority(ies): Rugby is an environmentally sustainable place, where we work together to reduce and mitigate the effects of climate change.
-(C) Rugby has a diverse and resilient economy that benefits and enables opportunities for all residents.
-(E) Residents live healthy, independent lives, with the most vulnerable protected.
+(C) Rugby has a diverse and resilient economy that benefits and enables opportunities for all residents (E) Residents live healthy, independent lives, with the most vulnerable protected.
 (HC) Rugby Borough Council is a responsible, effective and efficient organisation.
 (O) Corporate Strategy 2021-2024 This report does not specifically relate to any Council priorities but

-Summary: The purpose of this report is to present the pre audited Statement of Accounts for consideration by Audit and Ethics Committee prior to the completion of the external audit.
+Summary: This report asks Members to consider the Council's updated Financial Statements and approve for signature and publication.

+Financial Implications: As detailed in the financial statements